Symmetric operads in abstract symmetric spectra: Operadic algebras in symmetric spectra

 We now exploit the excellent model-theoretic properties of the stable positive model structure $\Mod_R^{\stab, \posi}$ on symmetric $R$-spectra to study algebras over operads in this category.
-A symmetric single-colored operad $O$ in $\Mod_R$ consists of an $R$-module $O_n$ with a $\Sigma_n$-action for each $n \ge 0$.
+A single-colored operad $O$ in $\Mod_R$ consists of an $R$-module $O_n$ with a $\Sigma_n$-action for each $n \ge0$.
 It can be thought of as the space of $n$-ary operations.
-For different $n$, they are connected by $\Sigma_{r_1} \x \dots \x \Sigma_{r_n}$-equivariant maps
+For different $n$, they are connected by $\Sigma_{r_1} \x \cdots \x \Sigma_{r_n}$-equivariant multiplication maps (tensor products are over $R$)